Telltale Signs You Have a Leaking Pipe at Home

 Here’s an alarming statistic: according to the United States Environmental Protection Agency, an estimated 1 trillion gallons of water are wasted annually due to leaking pipes.
 The research also indicates that at least 10 percent of homeowners make up the bulk of the waste (over 90 gallons daily).

 While unfortunate to note, some pipe leaks can go undetected for a long time until they leave costly havoc on homes and properties.
-If you suspect a leak in your pipes, Phoenix leak detection experts can help.
+If you suspect a leak in your pipes, Sherlock Leak detection experts can help.
 Using high-tech electronics, they can quickly determine the leaks’ location without causing any damage to your property.

 Just like sewer inspection, pipe leak detection is best left in the hands of experts.
 While you can’t fix the leaks on your own, there are telltale signs that point that you have a pipe leak that needs to be taken care of.
 Some of the warning signs include: